jesus-vc/postgresql-express-app/README.md

-# This is an application with PostgresSQL and Express components.

-# There are two endpoints that fulfill the following requirements:
+# A Node.js, Express, and PostgreSQL application to query and update the two endpoints below, accompanied by screenshots of functional requirements.

 # http://localhost:3000/companies